Walid-khaled/6DOF-Robot-Dynamics/README.md

 ## 6DOF-Robot-Dynamics
 In this repository, dynamic model for 6DOF robot is derived using Euler-Lagrange approach.
-Inertia matrix, coriolis matrix, and gravity vector are calculated.
+Inertia matrix, Coriolis matrix, and gravity vector are calculated.
 The repository is also a solution for Assignment4 in Dynamics of Nonlinear Robotics Systems course for ROCV master's program at Innopolis University.

 Task: